megmcca/lammps/doc/src/fix_msst.rst

 volume and temperature in such a way as to restrain the system to the shock Hugoniot and the Rayleigh line.
-These restraints correspond to the macroscopic conservation laws dictated by a shock front. *shockvel* determines the steady shock velocity that will be simulated.
+These restraints correspond to the macroscopic conservation laws dictated by a shock front.
+The *shockvel* setting determines the steady shock velocity that will be simulated.

 To perform a simulation, choose a value of *q* that provides volume